 It is not allowed to bring your own foods and drinks to the festival site.
 It is strictly prohibited to bring glass, –both to the campsite as well as to the festival area.

-You are only allowed to bring foods and beverages to the Travellers and Royal Garden (campsites) the first time you enter the Gardens.
+You are allowed to bring foods and beverages to the Travellers and Royal Garden (campsites) when you enter the Gardens.

 5.3 Photo & Video Regulations

 You can take compact cameras and mobile phones with cameras with you to take pictures.
 Audio- and video recorders are forbidden.
 Please leave your selfie sticks at home: it could cause harm to your fellow-Travellers.
 You are not allowed to bring professional audio-, photo- or video equipment, like cameras with changeable lenses or zoom lenses, tape recorders, voice recorders or similar gadgets.
 Please be aware that the use of drones is strictly prohibited, both at the festival area as well as the campsite.

 Official filming and photography will take place throughout the festival.
 Video recordings and photographs may be reproduced and distributed for media coverage and documentation in print, DVD, TV and online (e.g. homepage, social networks, etc.).
 By entering the festival site, visitors consent to their likeness and voice to be included on film and photographs and to their use in any of the outlined ways without compensation and without restrictions in terms of time, space or content.